PrefectHQ/prefect/docs/concepts/task-runners.md

         future = show(3)
 ```

-## Using RayTaskRunner
+## Running tasks on Ray

-[`RayTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.RayTaskRunner) is a parallel task runner that submits tasks to [Ray](https://www.ray.io/).
+The [`RayTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.RayTaskRunner) is a parallel task runner that submits tasks to [Ray](https://www.ray.io/).
 By default, a temporary Ray instance is created for the duration of the flow run.
 If you already have a Ray instance running, you can provide the connection URL via the `address` kwarg.

 ```python hl_lines="4"
 from prefect import flow